 SECTION 4. a.
 Places.
-In tournaments, individual placement points shall be awarded as soon as earned.
-Placement points already earned will be deducted in case of forfeit or disqualification for flagrant misconduct.
+In tournaments, individual placement points should be awarded as soon as earned.
+Placement points already earned shall be deducted in case of forfeit or disqualification for flagrant misconduct.

-In tournaments scoring eight places, the winner of each championship quarterfinal shall be awarded three (3) place points, the winner of each championship semifinal shall be awarded nine (9) additional place points and the winner of each championship final shall be awarded four (4) additional place points.
-The winner of the third round of consolations shall receive one (1) place point.
-The winner of the quarterfinal consolation match shall receive two (2) additional place points, the winner of the consolation semifinals shall receive four (4) additional place points.
-The winner of third place and the winner of fifth place shall receive two (2) additional place points, while the winner of seventh place shall receive one (1) additional place point.
+In tournaments scoring eight places, the winner of each championship quarterfinal should be awarded three (3) place points, the winner of each championship semifinal should be awarded nine (9) additional place points and the winner of each championship final should be awarded four (4) additional place points.
+The winner of the third round of consolations should receive one (1) place point.
+The winner of the quarterfinal consolation match should receive two (2) additional place points, the winner of the consolation semifinals should receive four (4) additional place points.
+The winner of third place and the winner of fifth place should receive two (2) additional place points, while the winner of seventh place should receive one (1) additional place point.

-In tournaments scoring six places, the winner of each championship quarterfinal shall be awarded three (3) place points, the winner of each championship semifinal shall be awarded nine (9) additional place points and the winner of each championship final shall be awarded four (4) additional place points.
-The winner of the quarterfinal consolation match shall receive three (3) place points.
-The winner of the consolation semifinals shall receive four (4) additional place points.
-The winner of third place and the winner of fifth place shall receive two (2) additional place points.
+In tournaments scoring six places, the winner of each championship quarterfinal should be awarded three (3) place points, the winner of each championship semifinal should be awarded nine (9) additional place points and the winner of each championship final should be awarded four (4) additional place points.
+The winner of the quarterfinal consolation match should receive three (3) place points.
+The winner of the consolation semifinals should receive four (4) additional place points.
+The winner of third place and the winner of fifth place should receive two (2) additional place points.

-In tournaments scoring four places, the winner of each championship semifinal shall be awarded seven (7) place points, and the winner of each championship final shall be awarded three (3) additional place points.
-The winner of each consolation semifinal shall receive two (2) place points, and the winner of third place shall receive two (2) additional place points.
+In tournaments scoring four places, the winner of each championship semifinal should be awarded seven (7) place points, and the winner of each championship final should be awarded three (3) additional place points.
+The winner of each consolation semifinal should receive two (2) place points, and the winner of third place should receive two (2) additional place points.

 - b.
 Advancement points.
-One team point shall be scored for each match won in the championship bracket and one-half point in the consolation bracket except for the final first-, third-, fifth- and seventh-place matches. - c.
-An additional point shall be scored for each match won by fall, default, forfeit or disqualification throughout the tournament.
+One team point should be scored for each match won in the championship bracket and one-half point in the consolation bracket except for the final first-, third-, fifth- and seventh-place matches. - c.
+An additional point should be scored for each match won by fall, default, forfeit or disqualification throughout the tournament.